CodeWithCJ/SparkyBudget/README.md

 The token can only be used once.
 You will need to generate a new token from SimpleFin and update it in .env before retrying.

-💬 Need Help?
+# 💬 Need Help?
+Refer detailed instrusctions and documentation in Wiki.

 Join our Discord Community for installation support, configuration help, and contributions:
 👉 https://discord.gg/XRubfPQa

-🚀 Future Plans (Upcoming Features)
+# 🚀 Future Plans (Upcoming Features)
 📊 LLM Integration for Finance Queries
 ✅ Experimenting with local AI models to enable conversational interactions with financial data.